Workflows

 Associate Asset to Document

 The Associate Asset to Document action allows you to associate an asset to a document via distance (by using the Latitude/Longitude properties in an analyzed document) or by serial number (from the extracted text of an analyzed document).
-This action must be paired with a “Document Attribute Comparison” or “Document Property Comparison” trigger.
+This action must be paired with a “Document Attribute Comparison” or “Document Detail Item Comparison” trigger.

 • Action Type*: Select the type of action to perform.
 Select “Associate Asset to Document”.